b0shuaj/CIVAM/docs/LOCAL_SETUP.md

 **Steps 4-7 are for installing VBox guest additions and are optional.
 This will give you access to quality of life changes such as full-screen display, host-to-guest copy paste, and more.**
 1. download virtualbox for your OS
 2. install xubuntu (20.04.3) (this will be a torrent file, you can download these types of files in a client such as qBittorrent)
-3. open virtualbox and create a new virtual machine, using the downloaded file as the ISO image
+3. open virtualbox and create a new virtual machine, using the downloaded file as the ISO image + install git, python, and an IDE
 4. in the virtualbox window, select Devices -> Insert Guest Additions CD Image
 5. open the virtual machine's file explorer, and select the CD "VBox_GAs"
 6. find the VBoxLinuxAdditions.run file, right click it, and select "Open Terminal Here"